Serves: 4 people.

 - ¼ tsp clove

 - ½ tsp ground nutmeg

 - ¼ tsp sea salt

-- Mix the prunes (200g), dates, orange and water, add to a saucepan and bring to boil.
+- Mix the prunes, dates, orange and water.
+Add to a saucepan and bring to boil.

-- Simmer mixture for 10mins or until the water has evaporated and the dates have formed into a thick paste (the oranges should still be intact, this is ok).
+- Simmer the mixture for 10 minutes or until the water has evaporated and the dates have formed into a thick paste (the oranges should still be intact, this is okay).

 - Stir through the coconut oil and leave to cool.